Contact us below to receive more information about Improving Transportation or to attend our next meeting

 We envision a future where every young person has access to the opportunities they need to reach their full potential.

 The lack of affordable transportation has an adverse impact on the lives of youth, specifically youth escaping poverty.
-Unfortunately, right now, thousands of young people in San Diego are isolated from opportunity as a result of the high cost of transit.
+Currently, thousands of young people in San Diego are isolated from opportunity as a result of the high cost of transit.

-Starting May 1, San Diegans 18 years old and under can ride for free on the bus, trolley, and other public transit operated by San Diego MTS and the North County Transit District!
-Click here for more information and spread the word!🚌
+From May 2022 to June 30, 2023, San Diegans 18 years old and under can ride for free on the bus, trolley, and other public transit operated by San Diego MTS and the North County Transit District! 🚌

-Due to funding, the pilot program will only run for a year.
-Our ITCH team is committed to ensuring our vision of Youth Opportunity Passes continues to grow and live in all of San Diego.
+Due to funding, the Youth Opportunity Pass (YOP) pilot program will only run for a year.
+Our Improving Transportation in City Heights (ITCH) team is committed to ensuring our vision of YOP continues to grow and live in all of San Diego.

 How we got here: